Facebook Skip to main content

 • Many non-business courses carry 5 UW credits.

 • You may not take 500-level courses.
-These are reserved for MBA students
+These are reserved for Graduate students

-• It is highly recommended that Inbound Exchange students from France, Spain, Chile, China, Taiwan, Germany, South Korea, and Japan register for I BUS 491, a 1-credit seminar part of the Certificate of International Studies in Business (CISB) program for the section corresponding with their native language.
+• It is highly recommended that Inbound Exchange students from France, Spain, China, Taiwan, Germany, South Korea, and Japan register for I BUS 491, a 1-credit seminar part of the Certificate of International Studies in Business (CISB) program for the section corresponding with their native language.
 All other Foster Inbound Exchange students are also encouraged to participate in this seminar if they would like to.
-Please email Sarah Allex (CISB Program Manager) at [email protected] if you have any questions about this program and seminar.

 • The UW is a large research university with many different schools and departments.
 You can take courses outside of the Foster School of Business if you would like to.
 If you need assistance navigating the UW Time Schedule to understand what is offered, please reach out to the Foster Inbound Exchange Manager at [email protected].